mitchshimy/ttsbridge/docs/reference.md

 - **`manual_duck_only`** - skips the AudioFocus API entirely.
 No other app ever receives *any* focus-loss notification, duck or pause.
 The bridge just directly lowers and restores `STREAM_MUSIC` volume around its own playback.
-Built specifically to test/work around a suspected TV-firmware bug (see §2.9) - **confirmed via testing that it does not fix that specific bug**, so it remains available but is not the default.
+Built specifically to test/work around the dialogue- loss bug described in §2.9 - **confirmed via testing that it does not fix that bug on its own** (the actual fix was the `USAGE_MEDIA` → `USAGE_ASSISTANCE_ACCESSIBILITY` routing change in §2.9, not the focus strategy), so `manual_duck_only` remains available but is not the default.
 It also has a real downside if used as default: well-behaved apps (Spotify, YouTube) that rely on a genuine focus notification to pause/duck correctly would no longer receive one.